 Our operations are subject to regulation by the United States Occupational Safety and Health Administration ("OSHA") and Mine Safety and Health Administration ("MSHA"), and to regulation under state laws and by the Canadian Workers' Compensation Board and its Workplace Health, Safety and Compensation Commission.
 Regulations promulgated by these agencies require employers and independent contractors to implement work practices, medical surveillance systems and personnel protection programs to protect employees from workplace hazards and exposure to hazardous chemicals and materials.
 In recognition of the potential for accidents within various scopes of work, these agencies have enacted strict and comprehensive safety regulations.
-The Company has established comprehensive programs for complying with health and safety regulations to protect the safety of its workers, subcontractors and customers.
+The Company has established and consistently reinforces and monitors compliance with comprehensive programs intended to insure that it complies with all applicable health and safety regulations to protect the safety of its workers, subcontractors and customers.
 While the Company believes that it operates safely and prudently, there can be no assurance that accidents will not occur or that the Company will not incur substantial liability in connection with the operation of its businesses.
 In order to minimize the financial exposure resulting from potential accidents associated with the Company's work, the Company maintains liability insurance to limit losses that could result from our work.